alexanderono7/Packet-Loss-Tracker/README.md

 (Output images will be generated in the ./data directory)
 # Dependencies:

-fping (for linux command line)
+fping

-apscheduler (pip install apscheduler)
+Install with:

+sudo apt-get install fping
 # To run this program:

-Using Linux:
+(Using Linux):

 python3 packetLoss.py

-Created by Alexander Ono